Methodology

 What "agentic readiness" means

-An AI agent reads a page the way a machine does: through the accessibility tree, structured data and discovery files, not a rendered screenshot.
+An AI agent has to read a page the way a machine does: through the accessibility tree, structured data, and discovery files, not through a rendered screenshot.
 Agentic readiness measures how well a site supports that, plus the trust signals an agent (or a person) weighs before transacting.
 Our checks mirror Google's Lighthouse "agentic browsing" scoring.

 How we score

 Like Lighthouse, we do not emit an invented 0-100.
 Each page is measured against 30 deterministic checks; every check passes, partially passes, or fails based on the site's real HTML and discovery files.
 The headline is a fraction of passed checks.
-Where a signal cannot be assessed, we say so.
+Where a signal cannot be assessed from available data, we say so - we never guess.

 The checks